LuukvE/Luuk.gg/README.md

 # Luuk.gg

 This is an example of how to build a complex web application.
 The client is written in [Typescript](https://www.typescriptlang.org) and uses [React](https://reactjs.org).
-The API is written for [NodeJS](https://nodejs.org) and runs on [AWS EC2](https://aws.amazon.com/ec2) within a [Docker](https://www.docker.com) container.
+The API is written for [NodeJS](https://nodejs.org) and runs on [AWS EC2](https://aws.amazon.com/ec2).
 If you need tips on how to develop apps or just want to chat, use the [Messenger](https://luuk.gg/messenger) page, [LinkedIn](https://www.linkedin.com/in/luukvanegeraat) or l.vanegeraat@gmail.com.

 ### **Dashboard**